 FREQUENTLY ASKED QUESTIONS

-When enrolling in a CQUniversity TAFE certificate or diploma course you only need to pay for the units in which you are enrolled.
+When enrolling in a CQUniversity TAFE certificate or diploma course you only need to pay the tuition cost for the units in which you are enrolled.
 This means the full course cost does not need to be paid for in advance.
 Payment plans are available for eligible applicants, call 13 27 86 for details.

 Many CQUni TAFE diplomas will give eligible students up to a year’s credit towards a bachelor’s degree.
 Visit our Credit Calculator for more information.